swing-xyz/examples/examples/swaps-api-nextjs-solana/README.md

 This example demonstrates how you can perform a cross-chain transaction between the Solana and Ethereum chains using Swing's Cross-Chain and Platform APIs via Swing's SDK.

-In this example, we will be using thirdweb's SDK and `@solana/web3.js` wallet connector to connect to a user's ethereum and solana wallets respectively.
-We will also be demonstrating how you can utilize Swing's SDK's exported API function, namely
+In this example, we will be using thirdweb's SDK and `@solana/web3.js` wallet connector to connect to a user's Ethereum and Solana wallets, respectively.
+We will also demonstrate how to utilize Swing's SDK exported API functions, namely `crossChainAPI` and `platformAPI`, to build out a fully functionaly cross-chain application.

 The process/steps for performing a SOL to ETH transaction, and vice versa, are as follows: